USGS-python/hytest-development/hpc.md

-# Getting started with HyTest with on-prem HPC
+# Getting started with Pangeo with on-prem HPC

-This tutorial covers how to set up and use the HyTest Framework on USGS High Performance Computing (HPC) systems:
+This tutorial covers how to set up and use the Pangeo  Environment on USGS High Performance Computing (HPC) systems:

 1. Installing [conda](https://conda.io/docs/) and creating a custom Hytest conda environment
 2. Configuring [Jupyter](https://jupyter.org/)